- About Us

 Congratulations, you filed a low power FM application!
 Now what?

 First off, if you did not file an application for a low power FM license, it is highly unlikely that there will be another opportunity to do so.
+The filing window for low power FM applications is CLOSED as of November 15th, 2013.
 But you can still be involved!
 You can support and connect with folks who did apply on Radio Spark, and you can use our resources to investigate internet streaming.

 If you did file: horray for you!
 But don’t get too excited-- this is just the beginning of the process to get your station on the air.
 Before you can start building your station, the FCC must award you a construction permit (this is what you applied for).